CloudLabs-MOC/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex2_Manage_Users_and_Groups.md

 ### Task 4 – Recover Groups using PowerShell

+In this task, you will use PowerShell commands to restore deleted Microsoft 365 Groups from the recycle bin within the retention period.

 >**IMPORTANT - Microsoft Graph PowerShell work around:** In a normal situation, you would use the Restore-MgDirectoryDeletedItem cmdlet to restore a recently deleted application, group, servicePrincipal, administrative unit, or user object from the deleted items "container" (deleted items will remain available to restore for up to 30 days; after 30 days, the items are permanently deleted).
 This Microsoft Graph PowerShell cmdlet requires that you provide the ID of the item being restored.
 While you would normally use the Get-MgDirectoryDeletedItem cmdlet to display the list of deleted objects (along with their IDs), this cmdlet is currently not returning any data.
 As a workaround, this task will invoke a direct REST API call by using the Invoke-MgGraphRequest cmdlet.

 >**NOTE - Microsoft Graph PowerShell:** If you'll recall, in the first lab exercise for this course, you installed Microsoft Graph PowerShell.
 However, you did not import any of its 30+ sub-modules.
 You were told at the time that only 3 modules will be used in the labs for this training course, so you would install each sub-module individually as they were needed.
 For this lab exercise, you will import the **Microsoft.Graph.Identity.DirectoryManagement** sub-module and the **Microsoft.Graph.Groups** sub-module.
 You will then connect to these sub-modules with the appropriate Read/Write permissions that are needed to view and recover a deleted group.